 Genital Warts are the second most common sexually transmitted viral infection (STI) in the UK.
-Although the condition poseses no medical risk they can be unsightly and cause emotional distress.
+Although the condition possess no medical risk they can be unsightly and cause emotional distress.

 Aldara 5% cream is prescribed for the treatment of warts (condylomata acuminata) on the surface of the genitals (sexual organs) and around the anus.

 To start your free online consultation please select the treatment you require from the options below.
-Once you have selected your treatment you will need create an account with NationWide Pharmacies and fill out the medical assessment form.
+Once you have selected your treatment you will need create an account with NationWide Pharmacies and fill out the medical assessment form and then place your order for the medication you require.
 Your medical assessment form will then be reviewed by our doctor and your order despatched upon approval.

 What are Genital Warts?